Great Sand Dunes National Park Basics

 The park's elevation (8,200 feet) and rural location make it a favorite with dark-sky-loving stargazers, and park even offers special astronomy programs many evenings May–September.
 The Junior Ranger program has different activities for kids ages three–12, and they earn a badge once they've completed the educational and fun tasks.

-Magic Moment in Great Sand Dunes National Park
+Camping in Great Sand Dunes National Park

 Choose your own calf-burning path up the dunes, particularly at dusk when the light gives them a rich gold color and shadows snake across their wind-sculpted ridges.
 Dig your toes into the sand or feel it run through your fingers, and you'll realize their true enormity.